chmj/app_yolodetect/README.md

 The application follows a multi-stage pipeline to achieve efficient and accurate gesture recognition:

+1.  **Video Input**: The app can use a local OpenCV window (`gesture_app_cleaned.py`) or a browser's webcam feed via Streamlit-WebRTC (`app_streamlit.py`).
-1.  **Region of Interest (ROI) Detection**: Instead of scanning the entire frame for a hand, the app first uses a pre-trained YOLOv8 model to detect a `person`.
+2.  **Region of Interest (ROI) Detection**: Instead of scanning the entire frame, the app first uses a pre-trained YOLOv8 model to detect a `person`.
 This quickly and reliably identifies the main area where a hand is likely to be.
-2.  **Landmark Extraction**: The detected person ROI is cropped and passed to the MediaPipe Hands model.
-MediaPipe, optimized for this task, processes the smaller image to extract 21 detailed 3D landmarks for the hand.
+3.  **Landmark Extraction**: The detected ROI is cropped and passed to the MediaPipe Hands model to extract 21 detailed 3D landmarks for the hand.
-3.  **Gesture Classification**: The 3D coordinates of the 21 landmarks are flattened into a single vector (63 data points) and fed into a custom Keras neural network.
-This model then classifies the gesture into predefined categories.
+4.  **Gesture Classification**: The 3D coordinates of the landmarks are flattened and fed into a custom Keras neural network, which classifies the gesture into predefined categories.

 This pipeline approach is highly efficient, as the heavy-duty landmark extraction is only performed on a small, relevant section of the video frame.